 Zinc is mainly found in meat, dairy, fish (herring), brown bread, legumes, and rice.

 Zinc deficiency is a common factor with type 1 diabetics.
-Taking zinc supplements may lower blood sugar levels for some type 1 diabetics.
+Taking zinc supplements may help lower blood sugar levels for some type 1 diabetics.

 According to the U.S. Department of Agriculture, American adults need more of the following nutrients.